Empathetech-LLC/smoke_signal/README.md

 [pimen](https://pimen.itch.io/) for making the art for the default active image (Smoke Signal)

-[ansimuz](https://ansimuz.itch.io/) for making the art for the "Dusk Mountain" background

 [edermunizz](https://edermunizz.itch.io/) for making the art for the "Dark Forest" background

 [brullov](https://brullov.itch.io/) for making the art for the "Oak Forest" background